Lumicrownai/Etura-agent/README.md

 ## 👨🏼‍💻 Development

-You can start developing Denser Retriever on your local machine.
+You can start developing Etura on your local machine.

 See [DEVELOPMENT.md](DEVELOPMENT.md) for more details.